Charmian Carr: 1965–2014: Retirement and other ventures

 In 1965, Carr worked with Van Johnson on a pilot for the television program Take Her, She's Mine.
 She then appeared in Evening Primrose, a one-hour musical written by Stephen Sondheim which aired on ABC Stage 67 in 1966.
 That same year, Carr accepted the Golden Globe award for best picture, musical or comedy on behalf of Robert Wise.
 She retired from acting after getting married in 1967.

 Carr owned the interior design firm Charmian Carr Designs in Encino, California, and was Michael Jackson's interior designer for five years.
 She wrote the books Forever Liesl and Letters to Liesl.
-She reunited with many of her co-stars from The Sound of Music on The Oprah Winfrey Show in October 2010 to celebrate the film's 45th anniversary.
+Carr reunited with many of her co-stars from The Sound of Music on The Oprah Winfrey Show in October 2010 to celebrate the film's 45th anniversary.
 In 2014, Carr recorded "Edelweiss" with the great-grandchildren of the von Trapps on the album Dream a Little Dream by the von Trapps and Pink Martini.

 Personal life

-After finishing The Sound of Music, Carr experienced "several depressed years when I trusted nobody, not knowing if people liked me or wanted to be Liesl’s friend."
-As she got older, she came to appreciate the role and participated in events celebrating it.
-She suffered panic attacks, cold sweats, and a nervous breakdown while working as an interior designer for Michael Jackson; terrified by his odd habits, she quit after five years, shortly before he bought Neverland Ranch.
+After finishing The Sound of Music, Carr experienced "several depressed years when I trusted nobody, not knowing if people liked me or wanted to be Liesl's friend."
+As she got older, Carr came to appreciate the role and participated in events celebrating it.
+She suffered panic attacks, cold sweats, and a nervous breakdown while working as an interior designer for Michael Jackson; terrified by his odd habits, Carr quit after five years, shortly before he bought Neverland Ranch.

-In 1967, she married dentist Jay Brent, and left show business; they had two daughters: Jennifer, born 1970, and Emily, born 1974.
-At some point the marriage lost its passion, and Carr began an affair with childhood sweetheart Gary Oldham after reuniting at a school reunion.
+In 1967, Carr married dentist Jay Brent.
+They had two daughters: Jennifer (born 1970) and Emily (born 1974).
+At some point, Carr began an affair with childhood sweetheart Gary Oldham after reuniting at a school reunion.
 This led to her and Brent divorcing in 1991.

 Carr died in Los Angeles on September 17, 2016, from complications related to frontotemporal dementia at age 73.
-She is survived by her four siblings, daughters, niece, and four grandchildren.